zekenie/web-reducer/meta/Feature Board.md

 ## Todo

 - [ ] server crashes on runner error. [best practice for uncaught exceptions](https://www.honeybadger.io/blog/errors-nodejs/#uncaught-exceptions-and-unhandled-promise-rejections)
+- [ ] curl response is an opportunity to educate
 - [ ] Real publish UI<br>- [x] will they notice publish? should it bounce?<br>- [ ] publish on cmd + s <br>- [x] should prettier run?
 Or should it run at another time ![[Pasted image 20220610084309.png]]<br>- [ ] Don't let publish happen if editor has severe errors
 - [ ] webhooks may be put requests right? we shouldn't assume post.
 - [ ] #bug if you return req from reducer you get a 500 error